deadlyvipers/dojo_rules/introduction.md

 Hi this is an introduction!
-I like the git Code School path.
+my favorite Code School path is Ruby.